How can you combine B2B SaaS product strategy with analytics to build a better product?

 Instead, all of these companies are winning through their products: they are product-led.
-They understand that their competitive advantage in the industry is the experience that they're building and delivering through their product.
+They understand the competitive advantage in the industry is the experience that they're building and delivering through their product.

-Let's look at how B2B SaaS companies are doing all three of these things.
+Let's look at how B2B SaaS companies are doing each of these.

 1. Create a vision

 A great product-led B2B SaaS company sets a vision to create clarity around what matters most.

 There are a lot of definitions of what "vision" is and how to approach setting a vision for your company.
 I like to define vision as the measurable world we want to create.

 Let's start on the second half - what does the world we want to create look like?

 Fire Mario may not seem to be relevant to a product manager trying to create a vision.
 But he really is a perfect analogy for marketing strategy.

 The User Onboarding Group created this graphic to explain.
 Small Mario represents the customer, and where they are today.
 The fire flower represents our product.
 Fire Mario represents how awesome Mario can become if he has access to our product.